WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/index.md

 ### Preamps

-The number of *preamps* on a desk/stagebox is the number of weak, unamplified, "mic-level" signals (such as the signal from a normal microphone) that the desk/stagebox can lift up to a "line-level" signal suitable to be proessed by a desk.
+The number of *preamps* on a desk/stagebox is the number of weak, unamplified, "mic-level" signals (such as the signal from a normal microphone) that the desk/stagebox can lift up to a "line-level" signal suitable to be processed by a desk.

 :::note